alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

     source ~/.bashrc
     ```

-    (Optional, not needed for Raspberry Pi 4 or 5): If you are using a device with very little amount of RAM (e.g. a Raspberry Pi Zero 2), you might want to increase the size of your `swap` partition.
+    (Optional, not needed for Raspberry Pi 4 or 5): If you are using a device with very little amount of RAM (e.g. a Raspberry Pi Zero 2, which comes with jsut 512 MB of RAM), you might want to increase the size of your `swap` partition.
 You can do so like this:

     Finally, install a recent version of Python and Pyenv's virtual environment package:
     ```bash